funvill/funvill.github.io/_posts/2023-03-27-idea059-alices-adventures-in-wonderland-in-a-million-parts.md

 ---
 layout: single
-title: Idea 59 - Alices Adventures in Wonderland in a million parts
+title: Idea 059 - Alices Adventures in Wonderland in a million parts
 date: '2023-03-27 00:59'
-categories: ideas
+categories: ideas YearOfIdeas
 tags: art Stainedglass projects ideas
 excerpt: Stainedglass windows for each location in Alices Adventures in Wonderland
 ---